prichardsondev/ioct/README.md

 ## Description

-> Raspberry <-> Arduino Communication with Xbee radios.
+> Raspberry Pi <-> Arduino Communication with Xbee radios.
 Server and client running locally on Raspberry Pi - no internet necessary for local control.

 > express.com - serve html page with single button to toggle pin on arduino